legal-united-states-poker-sites

 4. Use solvers to sanity-check: your exploitative plays and quantify how much EV you sacrifice when deviating from optimal lines.

-Situation: You're in the big blind (BB) facing a passive button (BTN) player who has never bluff-raised on the river in 1,400 observed hands.
+Let's explore a practical example that clearly illustrates the difference between GTO and exploitative approaches in action.
+Consider the following situation: You're in the big blind (BB) facing a passive button (BTN) player who has never bluff-raised on the river in 1,400 observed hands.

 • Solver-approved (GTO) line: Call the river with a mixed strategy that includes medium-strength hands like A♦Q♣ (a bluff-catcher) to maintain balanced defense.